pudkrong/slackbot/README.md

 Summary
 =======
-A simple code to demonstrate the idea to integrate the power of Elasticsearch into slack
+A simple code to demonstrate the idea to integrate the power of Elasticsearch into slack and it is fun!!!

-The idea comes from the fact that eko app is quite similar to Slack platform.
-So, I think it would be better to extend the feature by giving customer to do whatever they want via BOT api like Slack does.

 Prerequisite
 ============